 Dr Lau's PhD was focussed on the effect of hypertension on the development of atrial arrhythmias.
 He is recognized both nationally and internationally for his research in the area of arrhythmia substrates.
 To date, Dennis has co-authored more than 100 peer-reviewed publications and book chapters.
 His interests in atrial fibrillation include risk factor management, substrate mapping, signal analysis and mechanistic studies.
 He is a clinician scientist dedicated to combine preclinical studies and clinical research in the field of heart rhythm disorders.

-Dr. Xing Li is an Assistant Professor and Associate Consultant in Division of Biomedical Statistics and Informatics, Department of Health Science Research at Mayo Clinic, the best hospital by U.S. News & World Report.
+Dr. Xing Li is an Assistant Professor and Associate Consultant in the Division of Biomedical Statistics and Informatics, Department of Health Science Research at Mayo Clinic - voted the best hospital by U.S. News & World Report.
 Dr. Li completed his PhD in Bioinformatics from The University of Michigan at Ann Arbor, Michigan, USA.
-Dr. Li also hold a Master Degree in Biochemistry and Molecular Biology and Bachelor Degree in Microbiology.
+Dr. Li also holds a Masters Degree in Biochemistry and Molecular Biology and Bachelors Degree in Microbiology.
 Dr. Li’s research interests focus on machine learning, bioinformatics, and statistical data mining in large scale data in biomedical research, such as next generation sequencing data (whole genome sequencing, RNA-seq, microarray data), in the file.
-He has published more than 20 peer-reviewed papers in reputed journals and book chapters in the fields of Bioinformatics and Biostatistics, cancer research, cardiovascular disease, embryonic stem cell (ESC) and induced pluripotent stem cell (iPSC) research, and human genomics, genetics and development, and Microbiology.
+He has published more than 20 peer-reviewed papers in reputable journals and book chapters in the fields of Bioinformatics and Biostatistics, cancer research, cardiovascular disease, embryonic stem cell (ESC) and induced pluripotent stem cell (iPSC) research, and human genomics, genetics and development, and Microbiology.
 Dr. Li’s publications have been highlighted as Journal Cover Stories, Journal Featured Articles, Highlights Section Papers, Must Read by Faculty 1000, and ESC & iPSC News, etc. Dr. Li has been developing data analysis tools, such as RCircle and PCA3d, etc. Dr. Li is also a member of American Association for Cancer Research (AACR), International Society for Computational Biology (ISCB), American Statistics Association (ASA) and American Heart Association (AHA).

 Professor of Human Genetics, Medicine, and Microbiology,Immunology and Molecular Genetics, University of California, Los Angeles.
 Associate Editor, Journal of Lipid Research.
 Recipient of 2008 American Heart Association Duff Award and2009 NAVBO Benditt Award.